yo-shavit/minimal-mistakes/_posts/2017-12-03-Masters-Thesis.md

 So, this might not be the satisfying answer our robot was looking for.
  He may need to wait another day before he can learn the rules of baseball from observation and coach-screaming alone.
-But hopefully he has at least learned that there is useful information in his coach's advice, if only he'd stop yelling at him to get off the field.
+But hopefully he has at least learned that there is useful information in his coach's advice, if only he'd stop yelling.

 Yours, Yo